davidrapan/ha-solarman/info.md

 > Implemented using asynchronous [pysolarmanv5](https://github.com/jmccrohan/pysolarmanv5) and fetching through [DataUpdateCoordinator](https://developers.home-assistant.io/docs/integration_fetching_data/) + incorporates many more fixes and improvements and also up to date features of HA (while trying to fully preserve backward compatibility)

 > [!WARNING]
-> It's not possible to use this integration side by side (with the same device) with the implementation from Stephan!
-It will override it.
+> It's not possible to install this integration side by side (with the same device) with the implementation from Stephan!
+It will be overwritten.

 ## 👤 Contributors
 <a href="https://github.com/davidrapan/ha-solarman/graphs/contributors">